pizzatom/GCD.Project/CodeBook.md

 ## Import data
 import data with read.table(). the locations of all the files are in the output of list.files().

+X contains all of the feature (variable) measurements y contains the activity corresponding to each measurement s contains the subject id from which the measurement came

 ## Merge testing and training sets
 use bind.rows()